Starting Your Token Journey

 Blockchain technology has many benefits.
 By powering cryptocurrency tokens, blockchains offer ways to store, exchange, and generate value that were never previously possible.

-The most ardent token enthusiasts describe blockchain as a technological breakthrough that could disrupt entire industries and transform the way our society functions.
+The most ardent token enthusiasts describe blockchain as a technological breakthrough that could disrupt entire industries and transform how our society functions.

 Blockchains like Bitcoin have several powerful properties:

-Censorship resistance—As the nodes supporting blockchains are based all over the world, blockchains are very difficult to censor.
-In other words, they are censorship resistant.
+Censorship resistance—As the nodes supporting blockchains are based worldwide, blockchains are very difficult to censor.
+In other words, they are censorship-resistant.

 Immutability—Thanks to cryptography, blockchain transactions are immutable.
 This means that a token transfer is permanent once the transaction is confirmed.